mortie/gilia/README.md

 ### Pattern matching

-	match whatever
+	match x
-	-> is-error {$err
+	-> is-error {
-		print "Oh noes it failed" err
+		print "Oh noes it failed:" x
 	}
-	-> is-number {$num
+	-> is-number {
-		print "seems like we got a number"
+		print "seems like we got a number, it is" x
 	}
-	-> is-string {$str
+	-> is-string {
-		print "we got a string" str
+		print "we got a string: " x
 	}
-	-> is-any {$val
+	-> is-any {
-		print "we got something else" val
+		print "we got something else:" x
 	}

 ### At-methods (like Python's dunder methods)